 For example, when petrol prices increase, customers still buy fuel.
 However, in the long-term, they may switch to hybrid or smaller vehicles that reduce fuel consumption.

-There are five types of price elasticity of demand, which are as follows:
+There are 5 types of price elasticity of demand, which are as follows:

 Customers are very responsive to price changes for elastic goods and services.
 Users are not willing to spend more and opt for an alternative.